Mike11199/.NET-typescript-rock-climbing-and-ski-shop/README.md

 - A full stack e-commerce web application using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 - Added the PayPal SDK and sandbox accounts to simulate live payment of an order and front/back end response of a submitted order.
-- Implemented Socket.IO to allow for bi-directional client and server communication, to enable real-time messaging an admin and users.
+- Implemented Socket.IO to allow for bi-directional client and server communication, to enable real-time messaging between an admin and multiple users.
 - Used the Cloudinary service to allow an Admin to upload and delete images of a product.
+Links to Cloudinary are stored in MongoDB and fetched as needed.
 - Used Cloudinary AI Background Removal to dynamically remove background of images when redux dark mode state variable is set (later removed due to rate limit).
 - Used Redux store/actions/reducers to manage global state as opposed to context in past projects (job tracker).
 - Created various database relationships between collections in MongoDB using embedded documents (storing object IDs in other documents).